Monticelli , Lara

 - Economy and Society

-As for the educational level of labor market entrants, scholars believe that tertiary educated youngsters, although possibly suffering of initial wage penalties respect to their peers employed with open-ended contracts, have more catching-up possibilities than the less educated ones, due to their relatively higher bargaining and signaling power.
+As for the educational level of labor market entrants, scholars believe that tertiary educated youngsters who are employed with open-ended contracts, despite suffering initial wage penalties relative to their peers, have more opportunities to catch up than the less educated job-seekers thanks to their relatively higher bargaining and signaling power.

-The analysis of early career patterns is crucial to understand the pervasive phenomenon of job precariousness among Italian young adults.
+The analysis of early career patterns is crucial for shedding light on the pervasive phenomenon of job precariousness among young Italian adults.
 Fixed-term contracts at the beginning of working career can turn out to be both stepping stones or traps.
 The “career mobility” theories support the former type of evolution: sub-optimal labor market positions can be easily outmatched by internal upward mobility ladders.
-The characteristics of the labor market in Italy – highly segmented, characterized by small-medium family-run enterprises, and with rare upward mobility – can lead to consider the latter interpretation (fixed-terms contracts as traps) as more realistic.
-Also, a fifteen years long series of labor market reforms introduced a multitude of different fixed-term contracts.
-Some of them are similar to open ended contracts as regards protection and benefits offered to workers.
-Others, although resembling occasional collaborations between professional freelancers, frequently hide continuous de facto dependent working relationships performed in suboptimal conditions, and without any real binding conditions for the employer.
+The particular characteristics of the labor market in Italy – highly segmented, with small to medium family-run enterprises, and with rare upward mobility – can lead us to consider the latter interpretation (that fixed-terms contracts are traps) to be more realistic.
+Moreover, a series of labor market reforms over the course of fifteen years, introduced a multitude of different fixed-term contracts.
+Some of them are similar to open-ended contracts with regards to protection and benefits offered to workers.
+Others, although resembling occasional collaborations between professional freelancers, frequently hide continuous defacto dependent working relationships performed in suboptimal conditions, and without any real binding conditions for the employer.
 Furthermore, recent statistics report that a large part of young workers start their career holding a fixed-term contract, and being over qualified for their position.

-Given literature findings, our research questions can be summarized as follows:
+Given this literature, our research questions can be summarized as follows:

-- What is the role played by socio-demographic and exogenous variables – such geographical area or unemployment rate – in the determination of these trajectories?
+(2) What is the role played by socio-demographic and exogenous variables (such as geographical area or unemployment rate) in the determination of these trajectories?

-First of all, we assume that socio-demographic variables do play a role in determining the timing, the quality and the characteristics of labor market entrance.
-Ascribed variables are particularly relevant in the case of Italy, where social upward mobility is still heavily linked to socio-economic familiar background.
-Also, exogenous and context variables (geographical area, field of study, working public or private sector) are crucially important.
-As for geographical area, previous researches showed that consistent differences exist between Northern and Southern Italian regions.
-In particular, the diffusion of informal jobs and unemployment in the South explains the lower rate of fixed term contracts among youngsters compared to Northern and Central regions.
-As for the comparison between public and private sector, recent studies revealed that atypical contracts are widespread in the public sector.
+First of all, we assume that socio-demographic variables do play a role in determining the timing, the quality, and the characteristics of labor market entry.
+Ascribed variables are particularly relevant in the case of Italy, where upward mobility is still heavily linked to socioeconomic familiar background.
+In addition, exogenous and context variables (geographical area, field of study, working public or private sector) are very important.
+As for geographical area, previous research shows that consistent differences exist between Northern and Southern Italian regions.
+In particular, the diffusion of informal jobs and unemployment in the South explains the lower rate of fixed term contracts among younger workers, compared to Northern and Central regions.
+As for the comparison between public and private sector, recent studies reveal that atypical contracts are widespread in the public sector.

-As for contracts type, we assume that fixed-term contracts do not necessarily lead to entrapped suboptimal positions.
-Actually, recent quantitative studies evidenced the existence of a mismatch between dimensions: type of contract, subjective precariousness and objective insecurity.
+As for contract type, we assume that fixed-term contracts do not necessarily lead to entrapped suboptimal positions.
+In fact, recent quantitative studies have shown the existence of a mismatch between dimensions: type of contract, subjective precariousness and objective insecurity.

-To describe the occupational trajectories we refer to Sequence Analysis (SA), a technique aiming at analyzing individual trajectories represented as sequences, i.e. ordered collections of the activities experienced by individuals in a given time period.
+To describe the occupational trajectories, we refer to Sequence Analysis (SA), a technique that aims to analyze individual trajectories which are represented as sequences, i.e. ordered collections of the activities experienced by individuals in a given time period.